 Program overview

 The Personal Support Worker (PSW) program at Sault College is designed for those who have a passion for caring for others.
-This 1-year Ontario College Certificate program equips students with the essential skills needed to provide personal care for the elderly, chronically ill, and individuals with accessibility challenges.
-Students will learn to support and promote the physical, emotional, and social well-being of clients in various settings, including long-term care facilities, hospitals, private agencies, retirement homes, and home care settings.
-The program emphasizes hands-on experience, allowing students to work directly with clients and families, making a meaningful difference in their lives.
+Over the course of one year, students will learn essential skills to provide personal care for the elderly, chronically ill, and individuals with accessibility challenges.
+This program prepares students to work in various settings, including long-term care facilities, hospitals, private agencies, and home care environments.
+The curriculum emphasizes the importance of supporting the physical, emotional, and social well-being of clients, ensuring that graduates are well-equipped to make a positive impact in their communities.

-The Personal Support Worker program is structured over a 1-year period, divided into two semesters.
-The program includes:
+The Personal Support Worker program is structured over a one-year period, divided into two semesters.
+This comprehensive program includes:

 • Field placements to gain practical experience and enhance confidence.